 Hurricane season starts June 1 and lasts through the end of November.
 August, September and October are typically the most active months for severe weather.
-As Hurricane Florence approaches the East Coast, there is no doubt that storm preparation is crucial.
+When a storm approaches, there is no doubt that storm preparation is crucial.

 How do hurricanes affect pest populations?

-Animals, including rodents and insects, react to hurricanes like people do – they try to escape or avoid rising water and seek shelter from strong winds.
+Animals, including rodents and insects, react to hurricanes as people do – they try to escape or avoid rising water and seek shelter from strong winds.
 Flooding causes pests to relocate.
 Some species of ants (like fire ants) will form “rafts” to help them float until they reach land.
-Mice, on the other hand, are great swimmers, and will easily move with flood waters until they are able to reach higher ground.
+Mice, on the other hand, are great swimmers, and will easily move with floodwaters until they are able to reach higher ground.
 Many creatures may find that their home has been damaged after a storm.
-Displaced animals and pests like mice, ants, snakes and roaches will be searching for a new place to call home once the storm has passed.
+Displaced animals and pests like mice, ants, snakes, and roaches will be searching for a new place to call home once the storm has passed.

 Mosquito Prevention Tips:

 Hurricanes lead to increased mosquito activity.
 The South Carolina Department of Public Health and Environmental Control reported that the frequency of insect bites can increase by up to 50 percent after a storm.
-Intense rain and localized flooding creates large areas of standing water, a perfect breeding ground for mosquitoes, which may carry harmful diseases such as West Nile Virus, Zika, Chikungunya and Dengue.
+Intense rain and localized flooding create large areas of standing water, a perfect breeding ground for mosquitoes, which may carry harmful diseases such as West Nile Virus, Zika, Chikungunya, and Dengue.

 - Eliminate as much standing water as possible to prevent mosquito eggs from hatching.
 Pay special attention to clogged gutters, drains, and water-holding containers.